Congress approves import ban targeting forced labor in China - ExBulletin

 Lawyers credited the unwavering support from advocacy groups and lawmakers, including statements by House Speaker Nancy Pelosi, to helping the bill win.

 With the legislation, sanctions and months of other new measures, the United States is one step ahead of the international community in confronting China over Uyghur abuse, said Nury Turkel, senior researcher at the Institute.
-Hudson and vice chairman of the US Commission on International Relations.
-Religious freedom.
+Hudson and vice chairman of the US Commission on International Religious Freedom.

-How to change China without attacking the Chinese government, which is its economic interest? asked Turkel, who praised Congress but not the administration for what he called consistent messages on the issue.
+How can we get China to change without going after the most important thing for the Chinese government, which is its economic interest? ”Asked Turkel, who praised Congress but not the administration for what ‘he called for consistent messages on the matter.

 The law requires government agencies to expand their monitoring of the use of forced labor by Chinese ethnic minorities.
 Mostly, it creates a presumption that goods from Xinjiang are made with forced labor.
 Companies will need to prove that forced labor, including by workers transferred from Xinjiang, played no role in a product to bring it to the United States.